Digital Learning for students and schools

 Historic schoolroom (Recommended for Grades K-5)

 Step back to the 1890’s and see how different it was to attend a one-room school!
-Explore daily life from this time period through artifacts, stories and reciting real lessons students did in their classroom.
+Explore daily life from this time period through artifacts, stories, and reciting real lessons students did in their classroom.
 Who will be the spelling bee champion or have the best penmanship?
-Find out in our virtual one-room schoolhouse!
+Students will also compare their visit to what they experience in classrooms today.

 Explore the life of the Plains Indians tribes.
-Enter the Durham Museum’s tepee and earth lodge to interact with Native American artifacts and meet Scout, our resident buffalo.
-Learn how the Native Americans used the resources around them throughout the centuries, before showing off your own buffalo artifact creation!
+Enter the Durham Museum’s tipi and earth lodge to interact with Native American artifacts and meet Scout, our resident buffalo.
+Learn how the Native Americans used the resources around them throughout the centuries.

 pioneer life (Recommended for Grades K-5)